Primary index

 • Customizable indexing:

-• Unlike traditional databases, Firebolt allows primary indexes to be created on any columns, providing you with flexibility to align with query patterns.
+• Unlike traditional databases, Firebolt allows primary indexes on any column, so that you have the flexibility to align with query patterns.

 • Primary key constraints are not enforced, allowing for greater customization.